soyart/notes/pages/Datomic query.md

 		   [?m :movie/title ?title]
 		  ]
 		  ```
-		- But we also want to reuse this query with other actors, probably `"Steven Seagal"`:
+		- But we also want to reuse this query with other actors.
+This is where the input parameter comes in:
 		  ```edn
 		  [:find ?title
 		   :in $ ?name